nerdenick/css-exercises/foundations/Odin-Recipes-2/readme.md

-This is a new repository for the Recipes project from TOP.
+Odin-Recipes-2 is the first modification to My First Website using css foundation techniques.